Member Rights & Responsibilities

-- Request interpreter services at least 5 working days before a scheduled appointment.
+- Request interpreter services at least five (5) business days before your scheduled appointment.

-- Call your doctor or pharmacy at least 3 days before you run out of medicine.
+- Call your doctor or pharmacy at least three (3) days before you run out of medication.

-- Understand your health problems and work with your doctor and other practitioners in developing mutually agreed-upon treatment goals, to the extent possible.
+- Understand your health problems and work with your doctor to develop mutually agreed upon treatment goals.

-- Ask your doctor questions if you do not understand what they are saying to you.
+- Ask your doctor questions if you do not understand what they are saying.

 - Understand that there are risks in receiving health care and limits to what can be done for you medically.

-- Understand that it is a health care provider’s duty to be efficient and fair in caring for you as well as other patients.
+- Understand that it is a health care doctors duty to be efficient and fair in caring for you as well as other patients.